2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

-To construct a microscopic spin model motivated by the coarse-grained form of~\cref{eq:S_vort}, we consider reverse-engineering the spin ice Hamiltonian~\cref{eq:H_NNSI_charge} by replacing the lattice divergence $Q_t$ with an appropriate definition of lattice \emph{curl}, such that $\nabla\cdot\bm{E}$ in \cref{eq:S_NNSI} is replaced with $\nabla\times\bm{E}$ in \cref{eq:S_vort}.
-To this end, we first define the \emph{vorticity}, denoted $\omega_p$, on each hexagonal plaquette $p$ of the diamond lattice (buckled blue hexagon in \cref{fig:hexagon}) as the circulation of the spins around the plaquette boundary,
+In this paper we will study in detail one example of a spin vorticity model, on the pyrochlore lattice.
+This will allow us to juxtapose its properties with that of the well-known physics of spin ice~\cite{castelnovoSpinIceFractionalization2012,moessnerSpinIceCoulomb2021}.
+The vorticity $\omega_p$ is defined on each hexagonal plaquette $p$ of the diamond lattice (buckled blue hexagon in \cref{fig:hexagon}) as the circulation of the spins around the plaquette boundary,

 Here, the spins are indexed sequentially around the perimeter of the plaquette as shown in \cref{fig:hexagon}.
 The alternating signs account for the alternating orientations of the quantization axes $\hat{\bm{z}}_i$ (small black arrowheads), so that $\omega_p$ is maximum when the six spins (red arrows) are oriented head-to-tail around the hexagon, as shown.
-The sign $(-1)^p$ depends on the chosen orientation of the plaquette (yellow plaquette normal arrow), so that $\omega_p$ is positive when the circulation has the same sense as the plaquette orientation by the right hand rule, analogous to the sign $(-1)^t$ in \cref{eq:Q_t}.
-By construction, $\omega_p$ takes values $0,\pm 1, \pm 2, \pm 3$, where the $+3$ configuration is illustrated in \cref{fig:hexagon}.
+The sign $(-1)^p$ depends on the chosen orientation of the plaquette (yellow plaquette normal arrow), so that $\omega_p$ is positive when the circulation has the same sense as the plaquette orientation by the right hand rule (analogous to the sign $(-1)^t$ in \cref{eq:Q_t}).\footnote{For concreteness and to eliminate any ambiguity, we can fix all signs by choosing a unit normal vector $\hat{\bm{n}}_p$ for every plaquette $p$ (i.e. the yellow vector in \cref{fig:hexagon}), with which the vorticity is defined as

-We now define a new spin model, the \emph{spin vorticity model}, by replacing $Q_t$ with $\omega_p$ in \cref{eq:H_NNSI_charge}, i.e.
+where the sum is over all spins on the boundary of plaquette $p$ (denoted $\boundary p$).
+Here, $\hat{\bm{r}}_{i,p}$ is the unit vector from the plaquette center to the spin position, and $\hat{\bm{z}}_i$ is the local site-dependent quantization axis (black arrowheads in \cref{fig:hexagon}). } By construction, $\omega_p$ takes values $0,\pm 1, \pm 2, \pm 3$, where the $+3$ configuration is illustrated in \cref{fig:hexagon}.